 There are 4 types of pool shock and we'll go through each one so you understand the differences and most importantly how they will affect your pool.
 Each one operates a little bit differently and could have positive or negative effects on your overall chemistry depending on preexisting conditions in the water.
 They are available in either powder or liquid form and sold in packets, buckets or in bulk quantities.

-Calcium hypochlorite is the most popular shock because it is cheaper than the other options available and gets the job done.
+Calcium hypochlorite or cal hypo is the most popular shock because it is cheaper than the other options available and gets the job done.
 It's slow dissolving and should be pre-mixed in a bucket of water to prevent bleaching of the pool liner and help with dissolving.
-It is often used as a weekly preventative but pool owners with high calcium levels should be aware you are adding calcium every time it is used.
+It is often used as a weekly preventative but pool owners with high calcium levels should be aware you are adding calcium every time it is used and want to consider a Di-Chlor Shock instead.

 Lithium hypochlorite is an option that isn't for everyone mainly because it is a lot more expensive than it's calcium based cousin.
 The only reason that it would be worth paying almost three times more for is if you have hard water or high calcium preexisting in your pool.
 It can be added directly to the pool because it dissolves instantly and won't bleach vinyl liners.